Revision 22-1; Effective Aug. 23, 2022

 The following licensed professionals may assess the need for an MHM in the CLASS program.

-- Audiologist (AU) — A person licensed as an audiologist in accordance with Chapter 401 of the Texas Occupations Code.
+- Audiologist (AU) — A person licensed as an audiologist per Chapter 401 of the Texas Occupations Code.

-- Licensed Psychological Associate (PSA) — A person licensed as a psychological associate in accordance with the Texas Occupations Code, Chapter 501.
+- Licensed Psychological Associate (PSA) — A person licensed as a psychological associate per the Texas Occupations Code, Chapter 501.

-- Licensed Professional Counselor (LPC) — A person licensed as a professional counselor in accordance with the Texas Occupations Code, Chapter 503.
+- Licensed Professional Counselor (LPC) — A person licensed as a professional counselor per the Texas Occupations Code, Chapter 503.

-- Dietitian (DI) — A person licensed as a dietitian in accordance with Chapter 701 of the Texas Occupations Code.
+- Dietitian (DI) — A person licensed as a dietitian per Chapter 701 of the Texas Occupations Code.

-- Registered Nurse (RN) — A person licensed to practice professional nursing by the Texas Board of Nurse Examiners in accordance with Chapter 301 of the Texas Occupations Code.
+- Registered Nurse (RN) — A person licensed to practice professional nursing by the Texas Board of Nurse Examiners per Chapter 301 of the Texas Occupations Code.

-- Physician (MD) — A person licensed as a physician in accordance with the Texas Occupations Code, Chapter 155.
+- Physician (MD) — A person licensed as a physician per the Texas Occupations Code, Chapter 155.

-- Occupational Therapist (OT) — A person licensed as an occupational therapist in accordance with Chapter 454 of the Texas Occupations Code.
+- Occupational Therapist (OT) — A person licensed as an occupational therapist per Chapter 454 of the Texas Occupations Code.

-- Ophthalmology (OPH) — A person licensed as a physician in accordance with the Texas Occupations Code, Chapter 155, and certified by the American Board of Ophthalmology.
+- Ophthalmology (OPH) — A person licensed as a physician per the Texas Occupations Code, Chapter 155, and certified by the American Board of Ophthalmology.

-- Optometrist (OPT) — A person licensed as an optometrist or therapeutic optometrist in accordance with the Texas Occupations Code, Chapter 351.
+- Optometrist (OPT) — A person licensed as an optometrist or therapeutic optometrist per the Texas Occupations Code, Chapter 351.

-- Physical Therapist (PT) — A person licensed as a physical therapist in accordance with Chapter 453 of the Texas Occupations Code.
+- Physical Therapist (PT) — A person licensed as a physical therapist per Chapter 453 of the Texas Occupations Code.

-- Psychologist (PS) — A person licensed as a psychologist, provisionally licensed psychologist or psychological associate in accordance with Chapter 501 of the Texas Occupations Code.
+- Psychologist (PS) — A person licensed as a psychologist, provisionally licensed psychologist or psychological per Chapter 501 of the Texas Occupations Code.

-- Speech-Language Pathologist (SP) — A person licensed as a speech-language pathologist in accordance with Chapter 401 of the Texas Occupations Code.
+- Speech-Language Pathologist (SP) — A person licensed as a speech-language pathologist per Chapter 401 of the Texas Occupations Code.

-Home modifications that may be covered in the CLASS program must be included on the following list and include the installation, maintenance and repair of approved items not covered by warranty.
+Include home modifications that may be covered in the CLASS program.
+They are on the following list and include the installation, maintenance and repair of approved items not covered by warranty.

 - Home Modifications

-- floor leveling (only in residences owned by the individual and/or family and only when the installation of a ramp is not possible) (OT, PT)
+- floor leveling (only in residences owned by the individual or family and only when the installation of a ramp is not possible) (OT, PT)

 - medically necessary steam cleaning of walls, carpet, support equipment and upholstery (MD)